petervaro/python/README.md

 ### Contribute

-Any help is appreciated and more than welcome -- my goal is to make the *'de facto'* language bundle for Python 3.
-If you want to submit a change, please use the following conventions when editing the original python files:
+Any help is appreciated and more than welcome -- my goal is to make this the *'de facto'* language bundle for Python 3.
+If you want to submit a change, please use the following conventions when editing the original Python files:

-- variables uses `underscore_separated_names`,
+- variables use `underscore_separated_names`;
-- all files uses 4 spaces for indentation,
+- all files use 4 spaces for indentation;
-- `=` and `:` operators are aligned if length of variable names are similar
+- `=` and `:` operators are aligned if length of variable names are similar;
-- `(`, `[` and `{` start a new line, if possible and reasonable
+- `(`, `[` and `{` start a new line, if possible and reasonable;
-- each line tries to fit in the width 80 columns
+- each line tries to fit in the width 80 columns;
-- comment separators can be easily generated with the `str_to_separator()` function
+- comment separators can be easily generated with the `str_to_separator()` function;

 ### Appreciation